 family and child focused

-provide flexibility and allowing yourself and other family members to work alongside your child
+provide flexibility and allow yourself and other family members to work alongside your child

 tailored to your child’s needs